-Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Smart Execution, Strategic Partnerships & Community Engagement.
+Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Strong Execution, Strategic Partnerships & Community Engagement.

 “LEAP is a fantastic initiative and I am delighted that the (Irish) Government is supporting it.
 Certainly, you will not just be accelerated in your career development, but you will get to where you out to be, which is at the helm.”